SODA

 SODA’s approach to developing a local evidence-base was recognised as a national exemplar by CREST Advisory, who had been commissioned by the Home Office to support areas in the development of their local SVD Strategy.

 In February 2024, the Suffolk SVD Partnership commissioned SODA to continue the ongoing evaluation of its SVD Strategy.
 SODA is developing a dashboard to automate annual updates to the SNA and will also refresh the linked dataset to understand the impact of the partnership’s work in relation to the strategy.
-The partnership’s annual submission to the Home Office (due in January 2025) will be based on these SODA outputs.
+The partnership’s annual submissions to the Home Office will be based on these SODA outputs.